vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Track list](images/track-list.png)

-The track list shows all locations.
+The track list shows all currently loaded tracks.
 Tapping on an entry shows the details for this track (see below).

 The ![Add track](images/playlist-plus.svg) button adds a new track to the list.
 A file picker is opened to select a file on the device.
 Allowed